hemeac/kiwiTechTree/README.md

 ## M.O.L.E.
 1.22.1
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this only because I can't be bothered putting another folder for this, so consider this incomplete.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

+## Near Future Propulsion 1.1.3
+Slight repositioning of the tech nodes.

 ## Near Future Propulsion 1.2.2
 If installed, we will move the Xenon tanks to noble gas fuel system nodes in the tech tree.
 I've added B9 Part Upgrades to Argon and Xenon engines.
 Of particular note, as a third tier upgrade to the Argon Hall Thrusters, I have added a Argon/Xenon mix based on the ideas of Diop, Gibert, and Bouchoule (2019) and Yamasaki, Yokota, and Shimamura (2019), that suggests that mixing Xenon and Argon can improve Argon efficiency, while the latter further notes that having a longer discharge channel is able to promote argon ionization, hence higher efficiency.
 As the hall thrusters had a bit higher thrust relative to xenon for the size class and efficiency, I balanced the VASIMR engines to reflect that gameplay element.
 I also increased the cost of Xenon in the stock if Propulsion is installed.
 Currently 2.5x the original cost and have modified any Xenon tank costs to reflect that change.